 Chicago's Beloved Italian Beef Sandwich Is Ready to Conquer America

-Portillo's and Emmett's are on a mission to get their signature item the recognition it deserves
+Even before "The Bear" made it a sensation, Portillo's and Emmett's were on a mission to get their signature item the recognition it deserves

 In the U.K. and Canada, they call it Boxing Day, but in my Chicago family, the day after Christmas is something else entirely: Beefmas.
 The rules of this sacred, completely-made-up holiday are pretty simple: every Dec.
 26, my brother and I go see a movie, and then we get Italian beef sandwiches.
 The tradition began about 10 years ago, when I first moved out of state and started craving the thinly sliced beef and the hot, wet mess of giardiniera and bread dipped in gravy every time I came home for a visit.
 The Italian beef — also referred to lovingly as simply a beef — isn’t just a local delicacy; it’s a part of my family lore, from the time my brother served one to former Bears quarterback Rex Grossman when he was working at our local Portillo’s in high school to our more recent interactions under quarantine, when my mom presented me with a hand-drawn voucher for one big beef sandwich (wet, with hot peppers) as a prize for correctly guessing which cousin the “mystery guest” in our weekly Zoom call would be.